alexcambose/JWT-auth-bolilerplate/README.md

 Any user field that you want to update, `_id`, `meta` and `__v` will be ignored.

+**POST** `/api/user/checkpassword` - Returns true if the provided *password* is the same as the user's one

+Parameters:
+`password` Current user password that you want to check.

 **DELETE** `/api/user` - Deletes the user

 ## Examples